nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 > 📝 **Note:** This icon represents additional information that might be useful when using our application.

+For UML Sequence Diagram, do take note that there is a limitation in `puml` hence the lifeline will still continue even after the `X` has already taken place.

 Lastly, text that is blue like this [example](#test), are clickable links that will bring you to the relevant part of this developer guide.

 ## 2. Setting up